microsoft/vscode-webview-ui-toolkit/docs/getting-started.md

 ### Pass the uri into the webview

-With access to the toolkit URI we can pass it into our webview context with a regular `<script>` tag like so:
+With access to the toolkit URI, you can pass it into the webview context with a regular `<script>` tag by doing this:

 ```typescript
 // file: src/panels/HelloWorldPanel.ts